 Chicago Deep Dish September 2023

 Deep Dish is a reading series of Science Fiction, Speculative Fiction and Fantasy!
 It is a crazy good event, with some incredible authors working in and out of this genre.
-This event will be held on Thursday September 14, 2023 at 7pm in the Wicker Park location of Volumes Book Cafe in Chicago, IL.
+This event was held on Thursday September 14, 2023 at 7pm in the Wicker Park location of Volumes Book Cafe in Chicago, IL.

 Mary Anne Mohanraj is author of A Feast of Serendib, Bodies in Motion, The Stars Change, and twelve other titles.
 Other recent publications include stories for George R.R.
 Martin’s Wild Cards series, Perennial: A Garden Romance (Tincture), stories at Clarkesworld, Asimov’s, and Lightspeed, and an essay in Roxane Gay’s Unruly Bodies.
 Mohanraj founded Hugo-nominated and World Fantasy Award-winning speculative literature magazine Strange Horizons and serves as Executive Director of both DesiLit (desilit.org) and the Speculative Literature Foundation (speclit.org).
 She is Clinical Associate Professor of fiction and literature at the University of Illinois at Chicago. www.maryannemohanraj.com